Vonage-Community/sample-salesforce-minihack24/README.md

 3. Then click the "Create a new development environment" button.

 4. You will then be asked for some information to set up your workspace.
+For **Region**, you can select the default option.
+For **Workspace name**, you can enter something like `Dreamforce Camp Mini-Hack`.
 After that, your workspace will launch to show an in-browser code editor.

 5. If the terminal isn't already opened, click "Terminal" in the menu bar at the top and select "New Terminal".